IRIB TV1: After 1979

 After the Iranian Revolution of 1979, IRIB took over NIRT's operations.
 American imports disappeared from screens due to the new regime's hostile position towards the United States, as well as being a means of cultural protection, as the regime banned "Western influences" from local culture.
 Programming became mostly local; the few imports that were carried over were a handful of cartoons, old movies and the British documentary series The World at War.
 Broadcasts now opened with the national anthem followed by a reading of the Quran.
 Since only a few Iranians at the time were able to understand Arabic, an announcement provided a Persian translation of the verses.
 The news was limited to government statements and foreign news.
 Female continuity announcers now appeared wearing headscarves, which was put in place in June of that year.
 IRIB officials determined that over time, the content of the television service would be lightened by subsidizing new Iranian productions.
 During the management of Ali Larijani, this channel changed its analogue colour broadcasting system from SECAM to PAL.

 From 14 July 2018 to 20 May 2022, Majid Zainul Abdin managed the channel.
 On 9 December 2019, on the occasion of the 62nd anniversary of the establishment of the channel and its HD version, the IRIB TV1 updated its visual identity and graphics.

-During the Iran–Israel War, the network was knocked off the air when Israeli airstrikes caused a large amount of damage to the IRIB headquarters.
+During the Twelve-Day War, the network was knocked off the air when Israeli airstrikes caused a large amount of damage to the IRIB headquarters.